Ceasar/ceasar.github.com/posts/memex_meetup_2.md

 Jacob also shared some interesting etymologies with us:

 - "education" comes from "educe" "to bring out that which is within"
-- "instruction" refers to a process in Ancient Rome where they ran them around a pole called a "curriculum"
+- "instruction" refers to a process in Ancient Rome where they ran horses around a pole called a "curriculum"

 # Collective ideas